Wang Zhizhi: National team career

 Wang became the first ever Chinese player to be invited to play for the international squad against the best American high school players in the prestigious Nike Hoop Summit.
 He started the game and scored six points and six rebounds.
 He was then offered a basketball scholarship from John Thompson to play for Georgetown University.
 Wang was included in the Chinese national basketball team for the 1996 Summer Olympics, where he averaged 11.1 points per game and 5.6 rebounds per game, helping the team to finish as 8th place overall.
 After leading the Chinese national team to the 1999 FIBA Asia Championship title, Wang again starred for China in the 2000 Summer Olympics, averaging 13.5 points per game and 5.0 rebounds per game.

 On 10 April 2006, following weeks of rumors from the Chinese media, Wang returned to China from the National Basketball Association after being expelled from the national team for four years due to conflicts with Chinese officials.
 He publicly apologized for his past mistakes and stated that he wanted to represent his national team in the 2006 FIBA World Championship as well as the 2008 Summer Olympics.
 Over a period of four weeks in the lead-up to the 2006 FIBA World Championship, he was a significant contributor to the Chinese national team in the absence of injured Houston Rockets player Yao Ming, scoring 4.3 points per game and 2.6 rebounds per game in eight matches before suffering a torn ligament during an exhibition against France in July 2006.
-Wang recovered in time to play in the tournament and averaged 8.2 points per game and 3.5 rebounds per game.
+Wang recovered in time to play in the tournament and averaged 8.2 points per game and 3.5 rebounds per game.Wang was inducted into the FIBA Hall of Fame in 2026.